Lissy93/dashy/README.md

 ## Credits 🏆

-> For a full list of credits, and attributions to packages used within Dashy, see: [**Credits**](./docs/credits.md)
+> For a complete list of credits, and attributions to packages used within Dashy, see: [**Credits**](./docs/credits.md)

-Thank you so much to everyone who has helped with Dashy so far, every contribution is very much appreciated.
+Thank you so much to everyone who has helped with Dashy so far; every contribution is very much appreciated.

 #### Sponsors